 Things To Do Before An Exam:

-- Ensure that your Windows Updates, Apple Software Updates, and antivirus software are current.
+- Verify that your operating system is compatible with Exam4 and ensure that your Windows Updates, Apple Software Updates, and antivirus software are current.

 - Verify your laptop is connected to the Internet (eduroam wireless network on campus).